gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 paused, then spoke again.

 Erileine frowned.
 Who was he talking to?
-She stood on tiptoes, but the shutters' slats were angled upward too sharply for him to see through.
+She stood on tiptoes, but the shutters' slats were angled upward too sharply for her to see through.
 Razi spoke again.  "*Iye*," he said, "No."

 Frustrated, she went around the corner and untied the leather cord